What is dementia as defined in medical terminology?

 - Lifestyle Choices: Smoking and consuming alcohol increase your risk in developing dementia.

 What are the most common forms of dementia?

 - Alzheimer’s: This is the most common impaired memory disorder, affecting 50 to 70% of those diagnosed with dementia.

 - Vascular Dementia: This type typically arises after someone has experienced a stroke.

 - Dementia with Lewy Bodies: This occurs when microscopic deposits begin to form in the brain.

 Watching your loved one experience the different phases of dementia can be difficult.
-It can become even more complicated when you must find the appropriate care facility for the friend or family member with a memory impairment disorder.
-Some assisted living centers and facilities are just not well-equipped to cater to patients with dementia or memory impairment.
+It can become even more complicated when you must find the appropriate care community for the friend or family member with a memory impairment disorder.
+Most assisted living communities are just not well-equipped to cater to patients with dementia or memory impairment.

-At Complete Dementia Solutions, we take the weight off your family’s shoulders by finding the appropriate care center for your loved ones.
-We make every possible effort to make placing your loved one into a care institution as smooth a transition as possible.
-Contact us at (832) 981-7977 to find out more about our dementia care services in Houston, TX.
+At Complete Dementia Solutions, we take the weight off your family’s shoulders by finding the appropriate care for your loved ones.
+We make every possible effort to make finding in home care or a memory care community for your loved one as smooth a transition as possible.
+Contact us at (866) 356-4722 to find out more about our dementia care services in Texas.